alirios/RogueCaves/readme.md

 Bugs
 ----
-* ALife occasionally teleports due to pathing errors.
+* ALife still occasionally teleports due to pathing errors.
+* Crash on line 179 of pathfinding.py.

-Current Version: 4.8.2012A
+Current Version: 04.08.2012A
 --------------------------
 Added
 -----
 * ALife can path a bit better.
-No longer teleports.
+No longer teleports (as much.)
-* Optimized A*
+* Optimized A*.
+* Composed some music.
+* Items are now dropped properly.
+* Items can be stored.
+* Gold and coal are now items.

-Previous Version: 4.7.2012A
+Previous Version: 04.07.2012A
 --------------------------
 Added
 -----